 Newton Abbot is expanding, with more than 4,000 new homes planned for the next 20 years, including those recently constructed.
-A significant amount of this housing is to the west of Newton Abbot within the new developments of Houghton Barton and Hele Park.
+A significant amount of this housing is to the west of Newton Abbot within the new developments of Houghton Barton, Hele Park and Whitehill.

-These housing developments (along with existing housing on the Ashburton Road corridor) are within walking and cycling distance of the town centre and other local amenities including:
+These housing developments (along with existing housing in the area) are within walking and cycling distance of the town centres and other local amenities including:

-- Rail station (linking to more frequent services to Exeter from December 2018) Coombeshead and Newton Abbot College secondary schools
+- Coombeshead and Newton Abbot College secondary schools

 - Newton Abbot University Technical College

-To view or download the plans for Phase 2 (A and B), please click on the links below:
+To view or download the plans for phase 2 (A and B), please use the links below:

 - Scheme overview plan sheet 1 of 4